DhanteyUD/Codewars/README.md

 Codewars is an educational community for computer programming.
 On the platform, software developers train on programming challenges (`Algorithms`) known as `kata` and ranked in `kyus`.

+> 8kyu is the easiest but descending, it becomes difficult.

 ## Ranking System

 ![CodeWars levels](https://i.imgur.com/Vm77XMv.png)